 But the real number could be a great deal higher than that.
 There have been suggestions in the Chinese media that as many as 200,000 children are abducted every year.
 The police reject that figure —but they also claimed for years that total domestic trafficking stood at only 20,000 people per year, including adults and children.
 The Chinese Social Workers’ Association has insisted it was more like 50,000.

 But the fact that so much time is spent arguing about which five or six-figure number is most accurate reveals the abnormality of this situation.
 Why is it that abducting children has become so common in China?
 What is it about Chinese society that drives both demand and supply in this devastating trade?
-Most abducted children are sold to new families as a form of illegal adoption.

 During the first three decades of Communist rule, some headway was made—even in rural China— against the tendency to prefer sons over daughters.
 But starting in 1979, when rural residents returned to farming, many parents and grandparents went back to relying on their sons for security in their old age, as well as for carrying on the family name.